 in January that ICD-10-CM will be implemented into the HIPAA

-mandated code set on Oct.
-1, 2014.
-The American Academy of
+mandated code set no sooner than Oct.
+1, 2015.
+The American

 Why is the United States moving to ICD-10-CM?

 ICD-9-CM has several problems.
 Foremost, it is out of room.

 three-digit category can have only 10 subcategories.
 Most